 ADDITIONAL INFO:

 When you love something deeply, you try to protect it.
-Sherry recently edited this book titled Canada’s Raincoast at Risk with all funds going towards scientific research and raising awareness of the area.
+Sherry edited this book titled Canada’s Raincoast at Risk with all funds going towards scientific research and raising awareness of the area.

-She also participated in a short video titled Sound Venture.
+Sherry also participated in a short video titled Sound Venture.